Robert William Keate: Early life and family

-Keate was born in 1814 in Westminster, London, one of four children of Robert Keate, the brother of John Keate.
+Keate was born in 1814 in Westminster, London, the second son and one of four children of Robert Keate, the brother of John Keate.
+His older brother Charles died soon after leaving school.
 Keate was educated at Eton College and later Christ Church, Oxford.
+He played some cricket at school, playing at Lord's in his final year against Winchester College and in the annual Eton v Harrow match.
+He graduated in 1836 and was awarded his Masters degree in 1842 before being called to the bar at Lincoln's Inn in 1844.